-NFPA 400 Hazardous Materials Code "provide[s] fundamental safeguards for the storage, use, and handling of hazardous materials [45, pp. 400-7]," including ammonium nitrate solids and liquids, corrosive solids and liquids, flammable solids, organic peroxide formulations, oxidizers, pyrophoric solids and liquids, toxic and highly toxic solids and liquids, unstable (reactive) solids and liquids, water-reactive solids and liquids, and compressed gases and cryogenic fluids.
-The Louisiana Administrative Code requires, as of July 1, 2017, that all new and remodeled structures in the state of Louisiana adhere to the requirements of NFPA 400 [46, pp. 265-266].
+NFPA 400 Hazardous Materials Code "provide[s] fundamental safeguards for the storage, use, and handling of hazardous materials [44, pp. 400-7]," including ammonium nitrate solids and liquids, corrosive solids and liquids, flammable solids, organic peroxide formulations, oxidizers, pyrophoric solids and liquids, toxic and highly toxic solids and liquids, unstable (reactive) solids and liquids, water-reactive solids and liquids, and compressed gases and cryogenic fluids.
+The Louisiana Administrative Code requires, as of July 1, 2017, that all new and remodeled structures in the state of Louisiana adhere to the requirements of NFPA 400 [45, pp. 265-266].

-Bio-Lab's TCCA-based formulation falls under the NFPA 400 hazard classifications shown in Table 6.
+TCCA falls under the NFPA 400 hazard classifications shown in Table 6.
 Also indicated in Table 6 are the associated Maximum Allowable Quantity (MAQ) limits of TCCA allowed to be stored per control area based on the hazard classification.
-At Bio-Lab, control areas were the individual buildings holding TCCA-based formulation at the time of the hurricane.
-During the hurricane, Plant 4 held an estimated 70,000 to 100,000 pounds of TCCA-based formulation, and the Finished Goods Warehouse held over one million pounds of TCCA-based formulation.
+At Bio-Lab, control areas were the individual buildings holding TCCA at the time of the hurricane.
+During the hurricane, Plant 4 held an estimated 70,000 to 100,000 pounds of TCCA, and the Finished Goods Warehouse held over one million pounds of TCCA.